 WE DESPERATELY NEED FOSTER HOMES WITH FLEXIBLE SCHEDULES FOR KIDS AGES 10-18.

 John and Brittany live in Columbia county and were licensed in the summer of 2019.
-Within two weeks of getting their license, they accepted a placement of a young sibling pair.
+Within two weeks of getting their license, they accepted the placement of a sibling pair.

 CCR foster families accept a variety of children based on their license level and the level of care of a child.
 All new CCR foster parents begin their journey as a level 2 (basic) foster home, just like you would with Columbia County.
-The children placed in level 2 homes have experienced neglect and/or abuse and will have trauma because of it.
+Level 2 kids come with a variety of needs and trauma and have experienced neglect and/or abuse.
 With time and experience, foster parents may choose to move to level 3 or 4, treatment foster care, to care for children with heightened behaviors and emotions due to significant trauma.

 So, what is the difference between CCR and county agencies like Columbia?